dawidh15/DMtemplates/README.md

 # DMtemplates

-This is a package that contains basic APA rules, for a technical report or a technical article.
+This is a package that contains basic APA rules, to write a technical report or a technical article.

  The template for the title page has been downloaded from: http://www.LaTeXTemplates.com